'Unprecedented' the way UP govt controlled second Covid wave, says PM | Law-Order

 The prime minister said UP is also emerging as a leading investment destination in the country.

-The main reason for it is the Yogi government's focus on infrastructure, he said.
-“Improvement in this area is not only making life easier here also help doing business,” he said, referring to ongoing expressway projects.
+The main reason for it is the Yogi government's focus on infrastructure, he said, referring to ongoing expressway projects.

 Mentioning the recent Union government decision of setting up a special fund of Rs 1 lakh crore for improving agriculture infrastructure, he said it will prove to be a step towards making the mandi system modern and well equipped.

-”Improving the system connected with government procurement and providing many more opportunities to farmers is a priority of the government and the record purchase of wheat and rice this year are its results,” he said.
+”Improving the system connected with government procurement and providing many more opportunities to farmers is a priority of the government and the record purchase of wheat and rice this year is its result,” he said.

-Citing development works in the state, Modi said it is difficult to mention all of them and praised CM Yogi Adityanath's leadership and dedication for it.

 Uttar Pradesh Governor Anandiben Patel, the chief minister and several state ministers were also present on the occasion.